frederic-perez/AmE-dictionary/data/dictionary.md

 __leper__
 __lepers__
 __leporine__ _adj_ Of or characteristic of rabbits or hares.
-__lese majeste__ _n_ :two: (lèse-majesté) Alternative form of lese majesty.
+__lese majeste__ _n_ :three: (lèse-majesté) Alternative form of lese majesty.
 A crime injuring or causing harm to the dignity of a reigning sovereign or a state. _Colin drew his dagger in the terrible act of lese majeste._ _A number of senior officials were charged with lese majeste._
 __lessen__ _v_
 __lessons learned__ _n_ Experiences distilled from past activities that should be actively taken into account in future actions and behaviors.
 __lest__ _conj_ :nine::m: __1__ With the intention of preventing (something undesirable); to avoid the risk of. _He spent whole days in his room, wearing headphones lest he disturb anyone._ __2__ (after a clause indicating fear) Because of the possibility of something undesirable happening; in case. _Syn_ in case, just in case, for fear that, in order to avoid _She sat up late worrying lest he be murdered on the way home._